RILUCK/CTR-Click-Through-Rate-Prediction/README.md

 ______________________________
 In this repository I'm going to explain CTR - Click Through Rate Prediction.
 # Click Through Rate CTR Prediction :
+Online display advertising is a multibillion-dollar industry.
+It comes in different formats including banner ads composed of text, images, flash, and rich media such as audio and video.
+Advertisers or their agencies place advertisements on a variety of websites, even mobile apps across the Internet, to reach potential customers and deliver an advertising message.

 ## An Advertising System :
 Pay-per-click Model, e.g. Advertiser would be charged only if their Ad is clicked.